 Martha's Vineyard Island and Sign Language

 Most of the deaf inhabitants on the island may be traced their ancestry back to a small region in southern England, known as the Weald in the county of Kent.
 Some Kentish Weald families emigrated from there to Massachusetts.
 The first deaf settler and his hearing wife moved to the island in the late 17th century.
 An incidence of genetic deafness had spread.
-So was the language, probably originally from England.
+So was the language.
 Eventually, nearly every inhabitant, both deaf and hearing, used MVSL.
 As nearly everyone was bilingual, deafness was not a concern.
 Sometimes, hearing inhabitants talked to each other in sign language even without deaf people present.
+Everyone was equal in all affairs of life, including town meetings where all inhabitants signed.

 Groce, Nora Ellen.
 Everyone here spoke sign language: Hereditary deafness on Martha's Vineyard.
 Harvard University Press.
 1985.